-Unlock these perks by contacting Rabia to book your trip.
+Unlock perks by contacting Rabia to book your trip.

 Day 1: Exploring Reykjavik

-After you land in Iceland and pick up your rental car; you can drive to your accommodation to check in and freshen up for the day.
+After you land at Keflavik International Airport, get your rental car for your Iceland road trip; it should take a 45 minute drive to get to your accommodation, so you can check-in and freshen up for the day.
 Explore some of the cafes and coffee shops in Reykjavik and join a walking tour of the city to get your bearings.

-Afterward, visit Hallgrímskirkja and climb to the top for beautiful vistas of the colorful city of Reykjavik and the surrounding ocean.
+Take the time to rest because the first day is still packed with activities.
+Visit Hallgrímskirkja Church and climb to the top for beautiful vistas of the colorful city of Reykjavik and the surrounding ocean.
 Settle down (and warm up!) in a cozy cafe for lunch, like Snaps Bistro-Bar, before heading down Laugavegur Street to check out fashion boutiques and Icelandic design shops.

-Pop into one of Iceland's museums to learn more about the history as the sun goes down.
+Pop into one of Iceland's museums to learn about viking history as the sun goes down.
 Afterward, finish your evening in the city with a dinner of traditional Icelandic cuisine – I recommend Fiskfelagid for seafood.

-Join a Northern Lights tour or research where to see the lights.
-Check the forecast in advance, but plan on spending time at the beginning of your trip looking for them – this way, if you don’t see them your first night, you’ll have more chances the rest of your trip.
+Join a Northern Lights group tour or research where to see the lights.
+Check the forecast in advance, but plan on spending time at the beginning of your trip looking for them – this way, if you don’t see them your first night, you’ll have enough time for more chances the rest of your trip.